This blog may contain affiliate links. Read our disclosure policy for more info.

 Arrowtown Motel – each room has a patio to admire the stunning views.
 It’s just under 1 km into Arrowtown and is easily walkable.

 Frankton is where the International Airport is located as well as the majority of the supermarkets and other superstores such as The Warehouse and K-Mart.
 If you need to do some shopping this is the area for you – there’s every type of store you can imagine in Frankton.
 It’s where most locals in Queenstown hang out and there are lots of excellent food options scattered between Queenstown Central and The Remarkables retail parks.

 My top choices for accommodation in Frankton include:

 The Hilton – this is just a short drive from Frankton on the edge of the Kelvin Heights neighborhood.
 This is the largest resort in Queenstown with a few onsite restaurants, an award-winning spa, and lots of rooms to choose from.
-You can also catch the ferry service from the pier into Queenstown (this costs $10 per person (return) or ride the complimentary shuttle.
+You can also catch the ferry service from the pier into Queenstown (this costs $10 NZD per person each way) or ride the complimentary shuttle.

 The Sherwood – is an eco-friendly hotel located on Frankton Road – it’s about halfway between Queenstown and Frankton.
 It’s quirky and cozy and has an excellent onsite restaurant which is very popular with locals.

 Related Read: If you’re looking for something a little more homey than just your average hotel, check out the best Airbnbs in Queenstown!
 There are a lot of fantastic options in the city, and it will give you a taste of the local side of Queenstown.